Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 Any fairly recent version (2023-2025) should be fine, I believe.

-# Why that Claude in the filename?
+# Turning off coverage normalisation

+    python calculateLCAWithFishbase.py -f input.txt -o output.txt --no_normalise_identity

+There's an optional flag that lets you ignore the query coverage in the LCA calculation.
+In this case, it uses only bp identity to calculate the LCA.

+# AI statement

 I've written an initial prototype (minus the NCBI Taxonomy!!!) of this code and then gave that to Claude for hardening and making production-ready.
 I then fixed a bunch of Claude-introduced bugs, removed most of the unnecessary comments, and added some minor bugfixes that my original implementation had already.
-The orignal, non-AI code lives at calculateLCAWithFishbase.py.
-Same usage if you don't want to trust our AI overlords.

-     python calculateLCAWithFishbase.py -f blast_results.tsv -o lca_results.tsv --pident 97
+The original non-AI code used to live in calculateLCAWithFishbase.py, and the AI code lived in calculateLCAWithFishbase_Claude.py but that got confusing, so since version 0.04 it's only one script.

 # Tests

-are added in
+You can use pytest to run all tests:

+    pytest

+or, alternatively, you can run unittests and functional tests separately:

-    python -m unittest test_calculateLCAWithFishbase_Claude.py
+    python -m unittest test_calculateLCAWithFishbase.py

-    python -m unittest test_calculateLCAWithFishbase_Claude_FAIReCompatible.py
+    python -m unittest test_calculateLCAWithFishbase_FAIReCompatible.py

+    pyton test_functional_calculateLCAWithFishbase.py

+with appropriate test data in `test_data/`.
+These are initially written by Claude Code, then modified and expanded by me.

 # *IMPORTANT*

 - The BLAST results need the taxonomy ID.
 Make sure that the taxonomy ID is included in the BLAST output and not just N/A.
 - Make sure that the BLAST results are formatted correctly; see below in the Input section.
 - Adjust the percent identity (--pident), by default this script includes everything with >= 90% identity.
 That may be too lenient.
+Same for query coverage, where the default is also 90%.
 - Fishbase, WoRMS, and NCBI Taxonomy change often.
 Write down the date you ran this tool.
 - Some sequences on NCBI or other databases do not have specific taxonomic labels, such as 'Carangidae sp.'.
 These lead to very high-level LCAs, obviously.
 Consider removing them before running this script.
-- The script does no filtering for alignment length or anything else, just percent identity of the alignment.
-Consider filtering by query coverage % at least.

 ## Method: Species ID: